jnordeman/starter-academic/content/authors/admin/_index.md

 #   url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: ""

 # Interests to show in About widget
 interests:
+- Data Analysis
+- Data Visualisation
+- Econometrics
 - Finance and Economics
-- Data Visualisation
-- Data Analysis

 # Education to show in About widget